ncsa/ameriflux-pipeline/docs/eddypro/runeddypro.md

 ### Using the GUI
 - The module can be run inside the pipeline, or the module process alone
 - The command ```python pipeline.py``` launches a GUI that runs the whole pipeline or each individual module.
-- In the GUI, the button 'Run EddyPro Application' will run the module
+- In the GUI, the button 'Run EddyPro Application' will run only the module